ADVANCED CATARACT SURGERY

 LenSx LASER CATARACT SURGERY:

 As a surgical procedural option (with or without use of the LenSx Laser), we can also offer our patients access to ORA technology.
 The purpose of this technology is to verify that the power for the IOL that will be implanted in the eye is the proper prescription, at the proper axis, to fully correct the patient's vision, eliminating the need for glasses after surgery (see IOL options below).
-The ORA instrument is the only technology that allows Dr. Singh to verify the pre-operative measurements of the IOL prescription power (taken in the office before the cataract is removed) against the refractive data of the eye once the cataract has already been extracted in the operating room.
+The ORA instrument is the only technology that allows the surgeon to verify the pre-operative measurements of the IOL prescription power (taken in the office before the cataract is removed) against the refractive data of the eye once the cataract has already been extracted in the operating room.
 In a sense, it is a "double-check" to ensure that the IOL power choice is perfectly optimized to correct the patient's vision.

 ABOUT THE INTRAOCULAR LENS (IOL) IMPLANT CHOICES: